You can always send us your messages, comments or suggestions.

 Nowadays, the legendary Paris-Brest can be found in all French pâtisseries and is one of the most popular desserts in the country.

-Before starting this Paris-Brest recipe, make sure you have organised all the necessary ingredients.
+Before starting this Paris-Brest recipe, organise all the necessary ingredients.

 Bring to a boil.

-Remove from heat and pour all the flour in one go.
+Remove from heat and pour all the flour at once.

 Stir with a wooden spatula, making sure that lumps do not form.

 The resulting dough is called 'panada'.
-Dry off the panada on the heat, stirring with a wooden spatula, until the pastry comes away from the sides of the saucepan and forms a ball.
+Dry off the panada on the heat, stirring with a wooden spatula, until the paste comes away from the sides of the saucepan and forms a ball.

 Transfer the choux pastry into a piping bag fitted with a plain nozzle.

-Pipe two circles of pastry next to each other...
+Arrange two strings of paste next to each other...

 ... and finally a third string...